-Access to Equipment and Facilities
+Access to Facilities

+As a student in this course, you have 24/7 access to FAC306 Lab.
 Here is a URL with the FAC306 Lab Hours and Cage Equipment Checkout Schedule.
 This is subject to change.
-The latest schedule is on the door.
+The latest schedule is on the door. http://plaza.ufl.edu/mchristo/306-schedule.html